 With an annual regasification capacity of up to 12.5 billion cubic metres, the terminals offer a direct opportunity to procure LNG for the German market from (at present) 20 countries that cannot be reached by gas pipelines.
 The terminals therefore increase the security of supply for Germany and contribute to greater independence from previous pipeline-bound natural gas imports.

-Lower Saxony’s Minister for Environment and Energy Olaf Lies is convinced that the first LNG will be able to flow into the gas transmission network and gas storage systems by as early as 21 December this year.
-However, the already approved pipeline measuring approx. 26 kilometres in length from Wilhelmshaven to the next feed-in point of the Norddeutsche Erdgas-Transversale (NETRA) pipeline near Friedeburg-Etzel needs to be completed first.
+Lower Saxony’s Minister of Economic Affairs Olaf Lies was convinced early on that the first LNG would flow into the long-distance gas grid and into the gas storage facilities before the turn of the year 2022/23..
+However, the already approved pipeline measuring approx. 26 kilometres in length from Wilhelmshaven to the next feed-in point of the Norddeutsche Erdgas-Transversale (NETRA) pipeline near Friedeburg-Etzel needed to be completed first.

 In future, up to 20 billion cubic metres of gas per year could be transported via this pipeline.

-In the past, such a project often took up to eight years from start to commissioning – this time it will only take ten months.
+In the past, such a project often took up to eight years from start to commissioning – this time it took only ten months.

-In Brunsbüttel, those responsible also expect that the connection between the FSRU and the comparatively short pipeline of Schleswig-Holstein Net (SH Net) into the long-distance gas network will be in place by the turn of the year 2022/23.
+In Brunsbüttel, the connection between the FSRU, the "Höegh Gannet", and the comparatively short pipeline of the Schleswig-Holstein Netz (SH Netz) into the long-distance gas grid was opened on 20 January 2023.

 Another FSRU will also anchor firmly off Wilhelmshaven.
-This fifth special ship has a capacity of at least 5 billion cubic metres per year and is scheduled to enter service in the 4th quarter of 2023.
+This fifth special ship has a capacity of at least 5 billion cubic metres per year and is scheduled to enter service in winter of 2023.
 Excelerate, the owner of the vessel, will provide the FSRU to the consortium of TES/E.ON/Engie companies and operate it technically as well as provide other necessary services.

-In parallel, TES will set up a landfall of green hydrogen at the terminal in Wilhelmshaven.
-TES aims to seamlessly integrate the import of green hydrogen already during the first 12 months of operation of the FSRU.
-The aim is to operate the FSRU with the landing of LNG at the Wilhelmshaven site only until the green gas hydrogen terminal is commissioned; according to information from TES, this is expected to be the case as early as 2025.
+The aim is to operate the FSRU with LNG landings at the Wilhelmshaven site only until the hydrogen terminal for green gas is commissioned; according to information from TES, this is expected to be the case as early as 2025.

 Natural gas storage

 In addition to the injection of LNG into the long-distance gas grid, the storage of gas is of particular importance for Germany's energy security.
 All German gas storage facilities together have the capacity to supply the whole of Germany with gas for about two to three months.
 To do this, however, the huge storage facilities must be at least 95 per cent full of gas by 1 November.
-In Mid-September 2022, the average fill level of all German gas storage facilities is already over 90 percent.
+As early as mid-October 2022, this target was achieved and even exceeded.

-This means that gas can be released from the storage facilities into the market as planned in the winter along the legally prescribed withdrawal path: Storage levels may accordingly drop again to 40 percent in February 2023.
+This meant that gas could be released from the storage facilities into the market as planned during the winter, in line with the legally prescribed withdrawal path: storage levels may fall to a maximum of 40 percent in February 2023.
+In mid-February 2023, the average storage levels were still just over 70 percent.

 On behalf of the German Federal Government, KfW has provided Trading Hub Europe GmbH (THE), a consortium of eleven German gas transmission system operators, with a credit line in the double-digit billions to ensure that the gas storage facilities are filled.
 This will provide THE with the liquidity it needs to purchase extremely large quantities of gas and inject them into the networks and storage facilities.
 The loan is secured by a guarantee from the Federal Government.
 This financial coverage was urgently needed in the particularly critical situation on the gas market in the summer of 2022 in order to fill the storage facilities as high as possible by the autumn.